ncatlab/nlab-content/pages/8/5/6/0/658/content.md

 Indeed, there is an equivalence of bicategories between $V Prof$ and the 2-category of categories and colimit-preserving functors and natural transformation between their presheaf categories.
 Note that the latter is a [[strict 2-category]] which can thus serve as a "natural" strictification of $V Prof$.

 An explicit statement of this can be found for instance as prop.
-4.2.4
+4.2.4 in

 * Gian Luca Cattani, PhD thesis from BRICS, University of Aarhus ([pdf](http://www.daimi.au.dk/~luca/thesis.html))